niooss-ledger/zkhack5-puzzle-zeitgeist/README.md

 # Zeitgeist
 ----------------------

+This is a copy of <https://github.com/ZK-Hack/puzzle-zeitgeist> with the solution of the puzzle.
+A write-up is available on <https://gist.github.com/niooss-ledger/0290f9daa71ac24300cec41ab871f6d1>.

 **DO NOT FORK THE REPOSITORY, AS IT WILL MAKE YOUR SOLUTION PUBLIC.
 INSTEAD, CLONE IT AND ADD A NEW REMOTE TO A PRIVATE REPOSITORY, OR SUBMIT A GIST**

 Trying it out